equwal/LispBrain/README.md

 In Allegro common lisp one must first use `(require :asdf)` before executing any other commands in order to activate the preinstalled ASDF system.
 # How to Use:
 If everything runs smoothly you will be ready to Brainfuck.
 If there are issues then please *let it be known*.
-Now one must chooses between the `brain:fuck` and the `#F` notation when using the REPL.
+Now one must choose between the `brain:fuck` and the `#F` notation when using the REPL.
 The `#F` notation is more concise but does not allow any whitespaces or closing parenthesis in the Brainfuck code, while the `brain:fuck` notation allows any character except for an unescaped literal quote `"`, or an unescaped literal backward slash `\` inside of the Brainfuck code.
 Below they are both shown:
 ```
 > (brain:fuck ".+[.+] Please escape your \" and \\ characters!")
 "�